MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

 Next, we focus on the declining phase of the same active phase discussed in Section \ref{sec:onset}.
 The top panel of Figure \ref{fig:dBz2_B2} presents the three components of magnetic energy averaged over the same narrow region with $R=0.95R_0-1.05R_0$, adopted for Figure \ref{fig:dBp2_B2}.
 In order to see relative enhancements, each $[B_i^2]$ is normalized by the time-averaged $\overline{[B_i^2]}$.
 One can recognize that $[B_z^2]/\overline{[B_z^2]}$ (red dashed line) reaches the highest peaks at $t\approx 90.8$ and $105.4$ rotations among the three components just before the drops of the magnetic energy.
 The times for these $z$-component peaks occur slightly later than those for the $R$ and $\phi$ components.
 Moreover, in the subsequent declining period, $[B_z^2]/\overline{[B_z^2]}$ is larger than $[B_R^2]/\overline{[B_R^2]}$ (black dotted line) and $[B_{\phi}^2]/\overline{[B_{\phi}^2]}$ (blue solid line).
 In light of these properties on the time evolution, we speculate that the magnetically active states are turned off when the magnetic energy being exchanged between the $R$ and $\phi$ components rapidly leaks to the $z$ component.

-In order to verify this speculation, we inspect the transfer rate, $[\phi\Rightarrow _{_{\phi}}~\, z]_{0.95R_0}^{1.05R_0}$, from $B_{\phi}^2$ to $B_{z}^2$ in the bottom panel of Figure \ref{fig:dBz2_B2}.
-It monotonically increases in the rising phase of $t\le 90$ rotations as $[B_{\phi}^2]$ increases, and it stays at a high level, which is about double of the time-averaged rate, slightly after the time with the maximum $[B_{\phi}^2]$.
-Even in the descending phase, the transfer rate is maintained at a level comparable to the time-averaged rate, which further reduces $[B_{\phi}^2]$.
-A qualitatively similar tendency is seen before and after the later peak at $t\approx 105$ rotations, although it is not so obvious as for the highest peak because the field strength at the later peak is smaller.
-We can conclude that the enhanced leakage of the magnetic energy on the $R-\phi$ plane to the $z$ component terminates the high magnetic activity.
+In order to verify this speculation, we inspect the transfer rate, $[\phi\Rightarrow _{_{\phi}}~\, z]$, from $B_{\phi}^2$ to $B_{z}^2$ in the bottom panel of Figure \ref{fig:dBz2_B2}.
+It monotonically increases in the rising phase of $t\le 90$ rotations as $[B_{\phi}^2]$ increases, and it stays at a high level, which reaches more than 1.5 times of the time-averaged rate.
+In the descending phase of $90\lesssim t\lesssim 95$ rotations, although the transfer rate is reduced as the energy source, $B_{\phi}^2$, has already declined, it is maintained at a level comparable to the time-averaged rate, which further reduces $[B_{\phi}^2]$.
+A qualitatively similar tendency is seen before the later peak at $t\approx 105$ rotations.
+After this time, the transfer rate drops to a low level because the energy source, $B_{\phi}^2$ has sharply decreased earlier than $B_z^2$.
+The drop in $[\phi\Rightarrow _{_{\phi}}~\, z]$ reduces $B_z^2$, and the high magnetic activity phase is finally terminated.
+We can conclude that the enhanced leakage of the magnetic energy on the $R-\phi$ plane to the $z$ component is a trigger for the end of the high magnetic activity.